The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Omitted Discussions and Proofs from Section

-The many variants of the keychain problem can be formulated as a Markov Decision Process.
-In this section, we show how to represent the known keychain order and one correct key setting as an MDP.
-We apply the observation that exploitation is optimal to simplify our presentation; this assumption is not necessary and cannot be made by constructing a similar MDP for settings with multiple correct keys.
+Here we show how to represent the key setting with one correct key and known keychain order as a Markov Decision Process (MDP), which thus admits an optimal policy that is deterministic.
+The variants of probabilistic scenarios can be argued similarly.

-There are two types of states.
+There are two types of states in the constructed MDP.
 The first collection of states encodes when the locksmith has not identified the correct key.
 These states are tuples $(U,t)$, where $U$ is a set of untested keys and $t$ is a round.
 Additionally, there is a terminal state $\textsc{Stop}$ to model when the locksmith has identified the correct key.

 Consider if the locksmith is in state $(U,t)$.
 Her available actions are any keys on the current chain $k\in C_t \cup \{\perp\}$.
-Consider if she plays an untested key $k_t \notin U$.
-Then, with probability $\Pr_{k^*\sim p}[k_t = k^*\mid k^*\notin U]$, she moves to the terminal state $\textsc{Stop}$ and receives reward for all future appearances of $k_t$: $\sum_{\tau \ge t} \1{k_t\in C_t}$.
-With the remaining probability, she moves to state $(U \cup\{k_t\}, t+1)$ and obtains no reward.
+Consider if she plays an untested key $k_t \in U$.
+Then, with probability $\Pr_{k^*\sim p}[k_t = k^*\mid k^*\in U]$, she moves to the terminal state $\textsc{Stop}$ and receives reward for all future appearances of $k_t$: $\sum_{\tau \ge t} \1{k_t\in C_t}$.
+With the remaining probability, she moves to state $(U \setminus \{k_t\}, t+1)$ and obtains no reward.
 Finally, in the case that she selects an already tested key (or the null key $\perp$), she deterministically moves to state $(U, t+1)$ and receives no reward.

-\subsection{Proof of Proposition \ref{thm:multi_hard}}
+\subsection{Proof of Proposition \ref{prop:intro_fixedalgo}}